 Applied Languages is an extremely successful programme in which students can learn up to three languages.
 The course develops students' language and communication skills, enabling them to explore a wide range of professional contexts including TEFL, translation and interpreting, business, finance and tourism, to name but a few.

 On this programme you will spend your third year in a country where your target languages are spoken.
-You may take advantage of our well-established links with universities in France, Germany, Spain, West Africa and Latin America, should you wish to spend this period studying; alternatively, with University approval, you may be able to arrange a work placement abroad.
+You may take advantage of our well-established links with universities in China, France, Germany, Spain, West Africa and Latin America, should you wish to spend this period studying; alternatively, with University approval, you may be able to arrange a work placement abroad.

 There are extra costs associated with studying, which you will need to consider when planning your expenditure.